hawkinsd90/BouncePartyClubSite/docs/ORDERS_AND_WORKFLOW.md

 ## Order Edit and Modification (`src/lib/orderSaveService.ts`)

 Admins can modify confirmed orders.
-Changes are sent to the customer for approval before taking effect (unless admin overrides).
+Changes can be sent to the customer for approval before taking effect, or applied immediately (admin override).

 ### Change Detection